tbarron/tbarron.github.io/DODO.md

  * How do I create an anchor to an internal point in a file like I see on TWP's site and in the jekyll docs?

- * Figure out a way to add a "last update" time stamp in the footer so the date of the last update to the content file (not the footer file) shows up

  * Write a test script that uses curl to fetch https://tbarron.github.io and then checks all the links it finds.
 It should also look through the